The Kobada Project is an advanced gold project located approximately 125 km south-west of Bamako, the capital city of Mali.

 - ALL-in LOM sustaining cash operating costs of US$788/oz Au

 - Post-tax NPV5% of US$126 M and IRR of 55%

 - Ore is largely free-digging enabling mining to be conducted with significantly less blasting than other more conventional ore bodies

 - Simple processing enables pre-concentration of ore resulting in lower processing costs

 - Significant resource growth potential

-The Kobada Project is an advanced gold project located approximately 125km south south west of Bamako, the capital city of Mali.
-Southern and western Mali is politically stable and home to a number of gold producers.
-These include Randgold Resources’ Loulo and Morilla Mines, Resolute Mining’s Syama Mine and Anglogold Ashanti/IAMGold’s Sadiola Mine.
+The Kobada Gold Project is located approximately 125 km south-west of Bamako, the capital city of Mali.
+Southern and Western Mali is politically stable and home to a number of gold producers.
+These include Barrick Gold`s Loulo-Gounkoto Complex and Morilla Mines, Resolute Mining’s Syama Mine and Anglogold Ashanti/IAMGold’s Sadiola Mine.